 - We chose to homeschool middle school last year for a number of reasons.
 I was apprehensive about online learning at first, but it was the best decision for our family, and may be for yours as well.

 There are SO many benefits, including the ability to travel whenever you want to!
-We will share a bunch of homeschooling resources with you below.
+We will share a bunch of homeschooling resources like field trips for homeschoolers, how to get started and pros and cons with you below.

 Homeschool laws by state